I Think I Hate My Dad: What Do I Do Now?

 - No boundaries.
 They have an opinion on everything and can be quite vocal about it.
 Whether it’s your life choices, your privacy, or your boundaries, they don’t respect them.

 Dealing with a toxic father is never easy.
-On one hand, you may feel the pull of being a dutiful child and feel guilty for not being able to love your dad unconditionally.
+On the one hand, you may feel the pull of being a dutiful child and feel guilty for not being able to love your dad unconditionally.
 On the other hand, the price of being wounded over and over is a high price to pay.

 What can I do?